mgkprod/laravel-mgk-auth/README.md

 Your User class' database table should meet these criterias:

 - `id` must be an char(24) type field (ulid)
-- `abilities` must be a json type field
+- `abilities` must be a json type field.
+It will be used to grant abilities to the user.
+- `avatar` must be a varchar(255) type field.
+It will contain the user's avatar URL.

 ## Usage